-Auxtral comes with only the basic software needed: web browser: Brave Browser, image viewer: Mirage, terminal: own for each Desktop Environment, video player: SM-Player, music player: Audacious, text editor: Pluma.
-Partition manager: GParted, except KDE-Plasma, which uses Parttition Manager, webcam software: Cheese, Software Manager: Mintinstall, USB flash: balena-Etcher, calculator: Galculator, scanner: Simple Scan, and SkanLite in the case of Plasma, and Gdebi as ".deb" package installer
+Auxtral comes with only the basic software needed, namely: Web Browser: Brave Browser; image viewer: Mirage; terminal: each Desktop Environment's own; video player: SM-Player; music player: Audacious; text editor: Pluma; partition manager: GParted, except in the KDE-Plasma version, which uses Parttition Manager; webcam software: Cheese in Cinnamon, Xfce, Mate and Budgie, and Kmoso in KDE-Plasma; Software Manager: Mintinstall, USB flash: balena-Etcher, calculator: Galculator, scanner: Simple Scan, and SkanLite in the case of KDE-Plasma, and Gdebi as package installer ". deb" package installer.

 Added to this are administrative applications specific to each desktop environment.
 In the case of "file manager", Budgie and Plasma come with "Nemo" instead of "nautilus and dolphin"

 You are going to install the specific applications according to your software needs and the destination you want to give your PC, being able to choose "free", "open source" or "non-free" applications.
 Freedom is yours.
 The installation is quick and easy, being able to do it from the Debian online repositories or by downloading the ".deb", "appimages", etc. packages.
 For more details about installing applications, please visit this page >> "Help" from the old site